webplatform/docs-wpd/Style_Guide/Gotchas/index.md

 When the pipe character appears in a Semantic MediaWiki form it gets interpreted as a parameter separator for the template call.
 When you edit a page via '''Edit with Form''' (&action=formedit) everything you enter in the '''Content''' text field is contained in a form that calls a template to render the content.
 So the rendering engine hits the pipe and stops generating the form (unless the characters following the pipe happen to match a named parameter, but hey, what are the chances?).

-'''What to do:'''Yes, you can get your content back.
+'''What to do:''' Yes, you can get your content back.
 It's still there.
 Deep breath.
 # In the URL for the page, replace '''&action=formedit''' with '''&action=edit'''.
 # Find the offending pipe character, '''<nowiki>|</nowiki>'''.
 # Replace the pipe character with '''<nowiki>{{!}}</nowiki>'''.